 If a report is determined to be unsubstantiated, unfounded, false or malicious, the DSL should consider whether the child and/or the person who has made the allegation is in need of help or may have been abused by someone else and this is a cry for help.
 In such circumstances, a referral to children's social care may be appropriate.

-If a report is shown to be deliberately invented or malicious, the school or college, should consider whether any disciplinary action is appropriate against the individual who made it as per their own behaviour policy.
+If a report is shown to be deliberately invented or malicious, the School should consider whether any disciplinary action is appropriate against the individual who made it as per their own Behaviour Policy.

 Ongoing response